UnderwaterOwlbear/underwaterowlbear.github.io/Pages/cairn.md

 |12+			|Enthusiastic	|
 Table: Reaction Roll Results

-**Distance** Wandering monster encounters take place at the following distance, depending on location and whether any parties are surprised.
+**DISTANCE** Wandering monster encounters take place at the following distance, depending on location and whether any parties are surprised.

 |               | Indoor         | Outdoor        |
 |---------------|----------------|----------------|